Oomnitza/oomnitza-connector/README.md

 ### Overview

-Before we begin installing the local connector, it is important to think ahead about what data you want to bring in and how you want to store in Oomnitza.
+Before we begin installing the local connector, it is important to think ahead about what data you want to bring in and how you want to store it in Oomnitza.
 Since Oomnitza is highly customizable, there are many possibilities.
 Before proceeding to the next steps, take time to think about what information you want, and what Oomnitza fields you want filled out with data.
 Complete the following steps in your Oomnitza instance:
  - Click **Configuration > Integrations**.
  - In the **Basic** section for Asset or User Integrations, click the tile corresponding to the integration, such as Workspace ONE.
  - In the **Mappings** section, map the integration fields to the Oomnitza fields.